itaru2622/bluesky-selfhost-env/README.md

 this repository describes the way to self-host bluesky with

- - reproducibility: disclosure full configuration and ops, includes reverse proxy rule.
+ - reproducibility: disclosure config and operation in full, including reverse proxy rule.
  - simple:          all bluesky components runs on one host, by docker-compose.
+ - less remapping:  simple rules among FQDN => reverse proxy => docker-container, for easy understanding and tuning.

 at current, working with code asof 2024-01-06 of bluesky-social.<br>
 it may not work with latest codes.

 ## references

-special thanks to prior works on selfhosting.
+special thanks to prior works on self-hosting.
    - https://github.com/bluesky-social/atproto/discussions/2026 and https://syui.ai/blog/post/2024/01/08/bluesky/
    - https://github.com/ikuradon/atproto-starter-kit/tree/main